How Houston's Humidity Affects Your Home's Exterior

 Surfaces Most Affected by Houston Humidity

 Concrete driveways and sidewalks.
 Concrete is porous.
-It absorbs moisture from the air and from ground contact, creating a damp environment that algae and mold colonize quickly.
-The green and black staining you see on Houston driveways is almost always biological.
-Left unchecked, the organisms work their way into the pores of the concrete, making stains progressively harder to remove.
+It absorbs moisture from the air and from ground contact, creating a damp environment where algae and mold can colonize quickly.
+The green and black staining on Houston driveways is often biological.
+Left unchecked, growth can work into the pores of the concrete, making stains progressively harder to remove.

 Wood fences and decks.
 Wood is especially vulnerable to Houston's humidity.
 Cedar fences, pine decks, and composite materials all absorb moisture and support mold growth.
 The shaded side of a wood fence can develop visible mold within six months of installation.
 Over time, unchecked mold and mildew break down the wood fibers, causing the wood to soften, splinter, and eventually rot.

 Siding and stucco.
-Vinyl siding, Hardie board, and stucco all develop dark streaks and green patches from humidity-driven biological growth.
+Vinyl siding, Hardie board, and stucco can develop dark streaks and green patches from humidity-driven biological growth.
 Stucco is particularly susceptible because its textured surface traps moisture and organic debris.
-Many Houston homeowners mistake these stains for dirt, but they are actually living organisms that continue to spread as long as moisture is present.
+Brick exterior walls can hold biological film in mortar joints too; the brick house pressure washing guide covers that material separately.
+Many Houston homeowners mistake these stains for dirt, but they are usually organic growth that can continue to spread as long as moisture is present.

 Roof shingles.
-The black streaks on asphalt shingle roofs are caused by Gloeocapsa magma, a type of cyanobacteria that feeds on the limestone filler in shingles.
-Houston's humidity provides the moisture this organism needs, and it can colonize an entire roof within a few years.
-Beyond being ugly, the bacteria retain moisture against the shingle surface, which accelerates granule loss and shortens roof lifespan.
+Black streaks on asphalt shingle roofs are commonly associated with Gloeocapsa magma, a type of cyanobacteria that feeds on the limestone filler in shingles.
+Houston's humidity provides the moisture this organism needs, and roof staining should be reviewed before buildup worsens.
+The roof cleaning service page covers soft-wash scope, shingle age, runoff, landscaping, and manufacturer-guidance concerns.

 The Houston Humidity Calendar